VS800624/VS800624/README.md

   [**rivaltrip.com**](https://www.rivaltrip.com/)

 ### 💼 Ecommerce Website (UI Only)
-- Developed the frontend of the ecommerce website with cart functionality and responsive UI using HTML,Tailwind CSS, and React.<br>
+- Developed the frontend of the ecommerce website with search, cart functionality and responsive UI using HTML,Tailwind CSS, and React.<br>
 - Implemented dynamic product listing and state management to ensure smooth user interactions and real-time cart updates.
   <a href="https://nivzone.onrender.com/">Nivzone(An ecommerce website)</a>